(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-When functioning normally, your pancreas produces the digestive enzymes you need to break down the food you eat.
+When functioning normally, the pancreas produces the digestive enzymes needed to break down food.
 These enzymes include amylase, trypsin and lipase.
-But when your pancreas isn’t producing or releasing enough of these enzymes for digestion—a condition called pancreatic enzyme insufficiency—you need to get them from pancreatic enzyme replacement therapy (PERT).
-This treatment involves taking pancreatic enzyme supplements orally, every time you eat or drink.
+But when a person’s pancreas isn’t producing or releasing enough of these enzymes for digestion—a condition called pancreatic enzyme insufficiency—the patient needs to get them from pancreatic enzyme replacement therapy (PERT).
+This treatment involves taking pancreatic enzyme supplements orally, every time the person eats or drinks.

-Pancreatic enzyme supplements replace the missing enzymes that your pancreas would normally produce so you can digest fat, carbohydrates and protein.
+Pancreatic enzyme supplements replace the missing enzymes that the pancreas would normally produce so the patient can digest fat, carbohydrates and protein.

-It's common to take pancreatic enzyme supplements if you have pancreatic cancer.
+It's common for people with pancreatic cancer to take pancreatic enzyme supplements.
 This type of cancer damages the pancreas and can block the flow of enzymes to the intestine, interfering with digestion.
-Similarly, if some or all of your pancreas has been removed as part of cancer treatment, your body's ability to digest food may be impaired.
-Certain tumors can also cause high levels of stomach acid, making pancreatic enzymes less impactful.
+Similarly, if some or all of the patient's pancreas has been removed as part of pancreatic cancer treatment, the body's ability to digest food may be impaired.
+Certain tumors may also cause high levels of stomach acid, making pancreatic enzymes less impactful.

-You also may need PERT if you have another type of cancer that causes inflammation of the pancreas (pancreatitis) or cystic fibrosis, an inherited disorder that produces thick mucus, which may block the pancreatic ducts.
-Both conditions can lead to nutritional deficiencies and cause the following symptoms:
+The patient also may need PERT if he or she has another type of cancer that causes inflammation of the pancreas (pancreatitis) or cystic fibrosis, an inherited disorder that produces thick mucus, which may block the pancreatic ducts.
+Both conditions may lead to nutritional deficiencies and cause:

 • Gas and bloating